tmikov/apple2tc/README.md

 ![](images/robo.jpg)

-A2emu is portable and should work on MacOS, Linux, Windows and Web, although as of this writing only MacOS and Web have been tested.
+A2emu is portable and should work on MacOS, Linux, Windows and Web, although as of this writing only MacOS and Web are regularly tested.

 It is not intended to be a fancy all-powerful Apple II emulator, with bells and whistles, all possible emulated hardware support, super precise timing, etc. Our